- Research and Projects

 A series of regular, free of charge training courses are run by PenCHORD for NHS staff within Somerset, Devon and Cornwall.
 These courses are designed for those wishing to learn how to build simple but effective predictive models for their own organisations.
 In addition, regular seminar events are run for all those working in and around the NHS in the region to hear more about how OR can help improve services.
 Find out more on our training page.

-Six new Health Service Modelling Associates have been accepted onto our 2016 pilot of the HSMA Programme.
-The selected individuals work in NHS organisations across the region and will be released from their substantive role for one day a week to undertake advanced modelling, simulation and analysis work on specific projects within their own organisations.
+The Health Service Modelling Associates (HSMA) Programme is an innovative approach to capacity building, which trains NHS staff in the latest advances in computer simulation.
+The scheme launched in 2016 and six Associates joined the pilot programme.
+The selected individuals worked in NHS organisations across the region and were released from their substantive role for one day a week to undertake advanced modelling, simulation and analysis work on specific projects within their own organisations.
 To find out more please visit our HSMA page.

 18 September 2019

 New research has shown how parental engagement has a positive